Putting the European Youth Work Agenda into action

 Free to use

-Two presentations about the Bonn Process for national contact points and for the Community of Practice
+Two presentations about the implementation of the European Youth Work Agenda for national contact points and for the Community of Practice

 Read more